 By Hamad Mohammed and Alan Baldwin

-The International Automobile Federation (FIA) gave the green light earlier on Friday after some doubt that the Formula One race, cancelled last year due to a crackdown on the pro-democracy protestors, was on.
+The International Automobile Federation (FIA) gave the green light after some doubt that the prestigious Formula One event, cancelled in Bahrain last year amid a violent crackdown on pro-democracy demonstrators, was on.

 "All the teams are happy to be there," Formula One chief Bernie Ecclestone said in Shanghai, which hosts the Chinese Grand Prix this weekend.
 "There's nothing happening.
 I know people who live there and it's all very quiet and peaceful."

-Two other rallies are also planned later on Friday.
+Two other rallies were planned later on Friday.

-Security forces are also on alert in case clashes between youths and police in Shi'ite villages escalate, or if the health of a jailed activist on hunger strike deteriorates.
-Two nights ago, gangs of youths attacked cars and tried to march on a neighboring Shi'ite district after a Sunni-led rally.
+Security forces were also on alert in case clashes between youths and police in Shi'ite Muslim villages escalate, or if the health of a jailed activist on hunger strike deteriorates.
+Two nights ago, gangs of youths attacked cars and tried to march on a neighboring Shi'ite district after a Sunni Muslim-led rally.